older drivers

 Are driving rules for older drivers likely to change?

-In partnership with the DVLA, the government are launching a research programme and literature review to assess how much poor vision is, or may itself become, a road safety problem in the UK and if there is a requirement for a new vision test to identify drivers who pose a collision risk.
+They are assessing how much poor vision is, or may itself become, a road safety problem in the UK and if there is a requirement for a new vision test to identify drivers who pose a collision risk.

 Stay safe in the driver’s seat